shunkakinoki/shunkakinoki/pioneer/en/ycombinator.md

 #### What convinced you to apply to Y Combinator?
 Did someone encourage you to apply?

-The moment I started a startup, I knew at least I had to try to get in.
+The moment I started a startup, I had to try to get in.
 In a sense, it's like a dream for aspiring founders all around the world.
 No.